Bob Dylan’s secrets of success are as illusive and subtle as his writing. All success is fragile, hard to pin down

-In March 1962 the simply titled album Bob Dylan was released by Columbia Records and Albert Grossman was signed on as Bob’s manager.
+In March 1962, Columbia Records released the simply titled album Bob Dylan and Albert Grossman was signed on as Bob’s manager.
 A year later when Martin Luther King Jnr gave his ‘I Have a Dream’ speech in Washington, Bob played for the many thousands present Only a Pawn in Their Game, When the Ship Comes In, Keep Your Eyes the Prize.
 Peter Paul and Mary played Bob’s anthem Blowin’ in the Wind.
 They had made it a No 1 Billboard hit.
 Bob Dylan was twenty-two, the same age as Buddy Holly when he died.

 When he made his decision to make a journey along his own highway of diamonds to see Woody Guthrie, Bob Dylan’s secrets of success was a puzzle he began to unravel.
 According to Seneca, the Stoic philosopher who lived at the time of Christ: Success comes when preparation meets opportunity.
-According to Bob Dylan, success comes if you know your song well before you start singing and every day do what you want to do.
+According to Bob Dylan, success comes if every day you do what you want to do and you know your song song well before you start singing.

 Leave a comment (no puzzles).